Tony Grano: Professional career

-Grano, originally from Connecticut, now trains and fights out of West Palm Beach FL.
-Weighing 220 pounds, Italian-American Tony "TNT" Grano made his debut in 2005.
-In 2009, Grano scored a KO over previously undefeated (18–0) amateur star Travis Kauffman.
-It was Ring Magazine's 2009 heavyweight fight of the year.
-After stopping veteran Brian Minto in a NABF heavyweight title eliminator in the third round Grano knocked out shopworn 43-year old former contender DaVarryl Williamson for the NABF heavyweight championship.
-He lost his momentum after a unanimous decision loss to Eric Molina (19–2) in 2013 and has been idle since.
+Grano debuted in professional boxing in November 2005.
+In 2009, Grano scored a knockout over Travis Kauffman.
+It was Ring Magazine 2009 heavyweight fight of the year.
+After stopping veteran Brian Minto in a NABF heavyweight title eliminator in the third round.
+Grano challenged Nicolai Firtha in 2010 for the vacant NABF USA heavyweight title.
+Grano was knocked out in the 2nd round of the fight.
+Grano knocked out shopworn 43-year-old former contender DaVarryl Williamson for the vacant NABF heavyweight title.
+He lost his momentum after a unanimous decision loss to Eric Molina in 2013.
+Grano retired following the loss, finishing his career 20-3-1.